-Zone 1 means the Zone of that name (as it stood on 13 May 2013) on the ADSL enabled exchange list that Telstra maintains for the purpose of calculating monthly end-user access charges for a Service, and for the avoidance of doubt includes Zone 1(a).
+Zone 1 means the Zone of that name (as it stood on 13 May 2013) on the ADSL enabled exchange list that a Telstra Provider maintains for the purpose of calculating monthly enduser access charges for a Service, and for the avoidance of doubt includes Zone 1(a).

-Zone 2/3 means the amalgam of the zones named Zone 2 and Zone 3 (as they stood on 13 May 2013) on the ADSL enabled exchange list that Telstra maintains for the purpose of calculating monthly end-user access charges for a Service.
+Zone 2/3 means the amalgam of the zones named Zone 2 and Zone 3 (as they stood on 13 May 2013) on the ADSL enabled exchange list that a Telstra Provider maintains for the purpose of calculating monthly end-user access charges for a Service.